patdring/CarND-Term1-Traffic-Sign-Classifier-Project/writeup.md

 | Speed limit (60km/h)                          |              0.000041 |
 | Go straight or right                          |              0.000019 |

+The model is very likely to have found the right traffic sign.
+The other predictions are almost negligible.

 ##### Traffic Sign: Speed limit (60km/h)
 ##### Top 5 probabilities: